checkly/docs.checklyhq.com/site/content/docs/snippets/_index.md

 A snippet can be imported in Browser checks as well as setup and teardown scripts using the Node.js `require` function.
 When a check or script runs, snippets will be available in the `./snippets` directory.

-A simplified file and directory structure for API and Browser checks looks as follows:
+Find simplified file and directory structures for API and Browser checks below.

 ```
-├── browser-check.js
-├── setup-script.js
-├── teardown-script.js
+├── script.js (the Browser check script or the API check setup / teardown script)
 └── snippets
     ├── snippet1.js
     └── snippet2.js